panda3d/panda3d-docs/optimization/performance-issues/too-many-shader-instructions.rst

 Too Many Shader Instructions
 ============================

+.. only:: python

-This only can happen if you have at least one :meth:`.NodePath.set_shader()` or :meth:`.NodePath.set_shader_auto()` method call in your application, or you are using a postprocessing filter from :py:class:`~direct.filter.CommonFilters.CommonFilters`.
+   This can only happen if you have at least one :meth:`.NodePath.set_shader()` or :meth:`.NodePath.set_shader_auto()` method call in your application, or you are using a postprocessing filter from :py:class:`~direct.filter.CommonFilters.CommonFilters`.

+.. only:: cpp

+   This can only happen if you have at least one :meth:`.NodePath.set_shader()` or :meth:`.NodePath.set_shader_auto()` method call in your application.

 Too Many Vertex Shader Instructions
 -----------------------------------

+Although relatively rare, a bottleneck can form in the vertex processing stage if there are many vertices in the scene and the vertex shaders applied to the scene are too complex.

 Try to simplify your scene.
 Objects that are far away don't need millions of vertices.
-Look at LODNode and FadeLODNode.
+Consider the use of :ref:`level-of-detail` techniques.

+Alternatively, try to simplify the vertex shader.
+Look for calculations that could instead be done in advance, on the CPU, and passed in as a shader input.

 Too Many Fragment/Pixel Shader Instructions
 -------------------------------------------

-An easy way to detect whether this is a bottleneck in your application, try resizing the window.
+As an easy way to detect whether this is a bottleneck in your application, try resizing the window.
 If the framerate heavily varies with the window size or screen resolution, you're most likely dealing with this problem.